wrenchathome/flipperfiles/README.md

-# coolflip2electricboogaloo
+# coolflipper extra stuff
-Other FlipperZero files like badusb scripts
+Other FlipperZero files, like badusb scripts